george-hawkins/mjx-donkey-car/README.md

 * US$5 - <https://www.pololu.com/product/4945> - 0.8A continuous output.
 * US$8 - <https://www.pololu.com/product/4016> - 2A continuous output.
 * US$18 - <https://www.pololu.com/product/2895> - 3A continuous output.

+I suspect the FC will operate even on 2S and that all that might not work is its 9V output - in which case, if an external step-uo is needed just to get that to work, one might as well ignore the 9V output of the FC and just use a 9V external step-up (e.g. this [one](https://www.pololu.com/product/4015)) directly for anything (e.g. a VTX) that really needs 9V.

 Use a bench power supply to get a measure of how much current the setup consumes.
 Just using a 3S battery might be the easiest thing.